leftstick/vscode-favorites/README.md

     "favorites.resources": [], // resources path you prefer to mark
     "favorites.sortOrder": "ASC", // DESC, MANUAL
-    "favorites.saveSeparated": false // whether to use an extra config file }
+    "favorites.saveSeparated": false // whether to use an extra config file "favorites.groups": ["Default"], // the groups you have created "favorites.currentGroup": "Default" // determine the current using group }
 ```

 > You normally don't need to modify this config manually.
 Use context menus instead.

 ## Changelog